paytonison/therapy-bot/README.md

 - No data is shared without explicit consent, and users can choose to share conversation history with a human therapist if they wish to supplement their care.

 ## Future Roadmap
-- **Further Emotional Intelligence Training**: Expanding the bot’s capacity for emotional intelligence by using more diverse and nuanced training datasets.
+- **Enhancing Emotional Intelligence**: Expanding the bot’s emotional intelligence by using more diverse and nuanced training datasets.
-- **Real-Time Monitoring for Crisis Detection**: Adding features to detect crisis situations, such as severe anxiety or depressive episodes, and provide users with emergency contacts and resources.
+- **Real-Time Crisis Detection**: Implementing features to detect crises, such as severe anxiety or depressive episodes, and providing users with emergency contacts and resources.
-- **Expanded Language Support**: Implementing additional languages beyond English, to provide therapy in multiple languages and cultural contexts.
+- **Multilingual Support**: Expanding language support to include additional languages beyond English, enabling therapy in multiple languages and cultural contexts.
-- **Gamified Mental Health Exercises**: Integrating gamified elements to make mental health exercises more engaging, encouraging users to complete tasks such as gratitude journaling or mindfulness exercises.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for more details.